-While it isn’t within your certified scope of practice to offer nutrition counseling or therapy to clients, it is within your licensed responsibilities to discuss why fats are important and how they benefit the body and fuel performance.
+While it isn’t within your certified scope of practice to offer nutrition counseling, medical nutrition therapy, or provide specific and individualized nutrition plans to clients, it is within your licensed responsibilities to discuss why dietary fat is important and how they benefit the body and fuel performance.
 Some topics you might consider include:

 • Differences in the types of fats (saturated, unsaturated, trans fats)

 • The role fats play within the body

 • Food sources of the various types of fats